mantl/mantl/docs/getting_started/dockerfile.rst

 authorize your key on the cluster nodes that it creates.
 This provides you with SSH access to the nodes which is required for the subsequent Ansible provisioning.
-The simplest way to handle this when running from a Docker container is to host mount your ``~/.ssh`` folder in the container.
+The simplest way to handle this when running from a Docker container is to mount your ``~/.ssh`` folder in the container.
 You will see an example of this later in the document.

 Another important thing to understand is how Terraform manages `state
 <https://terraform.io/docs/state/index.html>`_.
 Terraform uses a `JSON`